kreasof-ai/Homunculus-Project/README.md

 - Fast object detection integration, possibly YOLO or RT-DETR.
 - OCR model integration.
 - [MIinference](https://github.com/microsoft/MInference).
-- Pre-train model integration, possibly Gemma 2 since it's uses the same activation function.
+- Pre-train model integration, possibly Gemma 2 since it uses the same activation function.

 > UPDATE LICENSE:
 ***This software is dual-licensed under the terms of the GNU Affero General Public License (AGPL) and a commercial license.
 For commercial use, please contact Habibullah Akbar at akbar2habibullah.gmail to obtain a commercial license.
 Commercial use is defined as any use of the software for financial gain, including but not limited to, selling, licensing, or distributing the software as part of a product or service.***